-If you worried that you may have given your child too much levamisole, or your child seems unwell, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales).
-Have the packet with you if you telephone for advice.
+If you think you may have given your child too much Levamisole, contact your doctor or local NHS services (details at end of leaflet).
+Have the medicine or packaging with you if you telephone for advice.

-Very rarely, levamisole can causes seizures (convulsions or fits).
+Very rarely, Levamisole can cause seizures (fits).
 If your child has a seizure, telephone for an ambulance.
-Do not restrain your child, but try to make sure that they cannot hurt themselves (e.g. put a cushion under their head and move obstacles away).
+Do not restrain your child but try to make sure that they cannot hurt themselves (e.g. put a cushion under their head and move them away from furniture).